 GROSS PAY

 The first item you will find on your paystub is gross pay.
 This is the full amount of your pay before any deductions have been made from it.
 Examples of deductions are Federal Taxes, State Taxes, Medicare, FICA (or Federal Insurance Contributions Act.)
 You might also have deductions for health insurance and retirement accounts like 401k and Roth, pension, or 403b.
-Usually, your paystub will show your gross pay for the current pay period and the year-to-date.
+Typically, the pay stub outlines your gross wages for the current pay period and the accumulated amount year-to-date

 TAXES WITHHELD